shonidan/MantisBuddyForLinuxV3/README.md

 MantisBuddyForLinuxV2 is a script modified from the original [source](https://mantispro.app/buddy/) for linux.

-⚠️ Tested only in android 10
+⚠️ Tested only in android 10 and 11

 ## Steps